• Skip to primary navigation

 Guest Author · July 31, 2025

 (1 of 2) Control Over Texts • Today, we will discuss the matter of control.
 When our discussion ends, please don’t expect to understand fully, because the situation is virtually impenetrable.
 One must understand that for half a century a number of shell corporations have claimed (falsely, as we saw) to ‘own’ the indulgenced and mandatory texts of the Roman Catholic Mass.
 But why were numerous shell corporations devised?
-Wouldn’t just one be sufficient?
-The answer is: not for their purposes.
-When a publisher wishes to reproduce the Church’s mandatory texts, multiple shell corporations allow a type of ‘passing the buck’ that never ends.
-One entity will say, “I will only grant permission for the text we claim copyright over once you get permission from three other corporations.”
+Wouldn’t one be sufficient?
+Not for their purposes.
+When a publisher wishes to reproduce the Church’s mandatory texts, multiple shell corporations allow a sinister ‘passing the buck’ that never ends.
+One entity will say, “I will grant permission for the text we claim copyright over only after you obtain permission from three other corporations.”
 Predictably, immense confusion results from such Mickey Mouse games.

 This Coming Sunday • Consider the Responsorial Psalm for this coming Sunday, 3 August 2025, which is the 18th Sunday in Ordinary Time (Year C).
 In 1969, the ORDO LECTIONUM assigned Psalm 94, and the 1970 English version of the Lectionary had no difficulty translating it: